-SearchExpress provides speech recognition to let you search documents using speech, instead of typing, which can be particularly handy when searching from a mobile device.
+SearchExpress provides speech recognition to let you search and annotate documents and complete eForms using speech, instead of typing, which can be particularly handy when using a mobile device.

 Your customers and employees can complete forms over the Internet or intranet and optionally sign their signature with their finger or mouse, saving you the expense of printing and scanning and entering data written on paper forms.

 For physical records, such as books and blueprints, SearchExpress records management software lets you index the records and type index fields, such as Title, Record Type, and the physical location of the record.

 Or, instead of keying index fields, you can use a barcode or RFID, affixed to the physical record, to specify the Title, physical location and other index fields.

 SearchExpress allows you to search up to one billion records, and find any record in a matter of seconds.

 For regulatory compliance, SearchExpress records management software provides a document access audit module.
 This is a searchable database which lets you see each time a document has been viewed, and by whom.

 This is important to comply with a growing body of laws and regulations concerning confidentiality of information you have about your clients and customers, including medical records (HIPAA), and financial records (including Sarbanes-Oxley, SEC, NASD, and IRS).